nf-core/atacseq/docs/usage.md

 Each step in the pipeline has a default set of requirements for number of CPUs, memory and time.
 For most of the steps in the pipeline, if the job exits with an error code of `143` (exceeded requested resources) it will automatically resubmit with higher requests (2 x original, then 3 x original).
 If it still fails after three times then the pipeline is stopped.

 ### Custom resource requests
 Wherever process-specific requirements are set in the pipeline, the default value can be changed by creating a custom config file.
-See the files in [`conf`](../conf) for examples.
+See the files hosted at [`nf-core/configs`](https://github.com/nf-core/configs/tree/master/conf) for examples.

+If you are likely to be running `nf-core` pipelines regularly it may be a good idea to request that your custom config file is uploaded to the `nf-core/configs` git repository.
+Before you do this please can you test that the config file works with your pipeline of choice using the `-c` parameter (see definition below).
+You can then create a pull request to the `nf-core/configs` repository with the addition of your config file, associated documentation file (see examples in [`nf-core/configs/docs`](https://github.com/nf-core/configs/tree/master/docs)), and amending [`nfcore_custom.config`](https://github.com/nf-core/configs/blob/master/nfcore_custom.config) to include your custom profile.

+If you have any questions or issues please send us a message on [`Slack`](https://nf-core-invite.herokuapp.com/).

 ## AWS Batch specific parameters
 Running the pipeline on AWS Batch requires a couple of specific parameters to be set according to your AWS Batch configuration.
 Please use the `-awsbatch` profile and then specify all of the following parameters.